MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Accept: */*
 ```

-and the same response as before:
+and we get back the same response as before:

 ```http
 HTTP/1.1 200 OK